Satisfiability modulo theories: Terminology and examples

 Most SMT solvers support only quantifier-free fragments of their logics.

+Relationship to automated theorem proving

+There is substantial overlap between SMT solving and automated theorem proving (ATP).
+Generally, automated theorem provers focus on supporting full first-order logic with quantifiers, whereas SMT solvers focus more on supporting various theories (interpreted predicate symbols).
+ATPs excel at problems with lots of quantifiers, whereas SMT solvers do well on large problems without quantifiers.
+The line is blurry enough that some ATPs participate in SMT-COMP, while some SMT solvers participate in CASC.

 Expressive power

 An SMT instance is a generalization of a Boolean SAT instance in which various sets of variables are replaced by predicates from a variety of underlying theories.
 SMT formulas provide a much richer modeling language than is possible with Boolean SAT formulas.
-For example, an SMT formula allows us to model the datapath operations of a microprocessor at the word rather than the bit level.
+For example, an SMT formula allows one to model the datapath operations of a microprocessor at the word rather than the bit level.